njdbickhart/labnotes/project_notes/assembly_projects/Notes_20190129_dbick_cattle_assembly_manuscript.md

 # Aw man!
 Looks like the masurca version of samtools collides with the newest version.
 I'll have to recode the snakemake to load the module each time.
 # The script and invocation works, but there are kinks I need to work out on the pipeline

+# OK, Masurca has another downside: the files are overwritten in the working directory so you can't run parallel jobs in the same directory
+# SnakeMake has a critical flaw in that it's super difficult to change directories and keep things working

+# I made modifications to point towards mash and to screen masurca contigs against the refseq 21mer dataset from the mash docs
+sbatch --nodes=1 --mem=5000 --ntasks-per-node=2 -p msn snakemake --cluster-config ~/python_toolchain/snakeMake/readScrape/cluster.json --cluster "sbatch --nodes={cluster.nodes} --ntasks-per-node={cluster.ntasks-per-node} --mem={cluster.mem} --partition={cluster.partition}" --jobs 999 -s ~/python_toolchain/snakeMake/readScrape/readScrape
 ```